Leaves and Withdrawal

-A student desiring to withdraw from the college must consult with a designated member of the Griff Center for Academic Engagement who will forward the withdrawal form to the appropriate associate dean.
+A student desiring to withdraw from the college must consult with a designated member of the Griff Center for Student Success who will forward the withdrawal form to the appropriate associate dean.
 In the case of freshmen, a parent or guardian must indicate approval of withdrawal by signing the withdrawal form.
 The official date of the student’s withdrawal is the date on which the withdrawal form is received and approved by the appropriate associate dean.
 A student withdrawing from the college at any time during a semester without proper authorization fails all of his/her courses for that semester.

 Medical Leave of Absence

 Students may request a leave of absence from Canisius College when a medical condition significantly interferes with their ability to function at the college.
 This policy is intended to assist students with an absence of one to two semesters.
 It is not intended to allow a long period of absence during a single semester.
 A student taking a leave of absence for medical reasons will not be eligible to complete courses within the semester for which the medical leave of absence is approved.

 Students must submit a written request for a medical leave of absence with the Griff Center for Academic Engagement (OM 013).
 For a leave of absence to be considered, a student must provide written verification from a licensed health/mental health professional of the presence and/or severity of a medical condition.
 Questions or concerns should be directed to the Griff Center for Academic Engagement.

 A student granted a leave of absence will be expected to return to Canisius College after the leave has ended.
 Failure to return from a leave of absence after two semesters results in a formal academic withdrawal from Canisius College.
 A registration hold will be placed on the student’s account during a leave of absence.